mohamedgh16/Getting-started-with-windows-forms-using-c-/README.md

         }
         ...
 ```
 Inside the `Dot_Click` we should discuss the case of multiple dots.
-In order to fix this problem, we should check the the `Output.Text` if it has a dot already inside of it, if not we can normally add a dot to the text. **NOTE:** that we use the `try()` & `catch()` in order to prevent the user from doing invalid operations.
+In order To fix this problem, we should check the `Output.Text` if it has a dot already inside of it, if not we can normally add a dot to the text. **NOTE:** that we use the `try()` & `catch()` In order To prevent the user from doing invalid operations.

 ```c#
        private void Dot_Click(object sender, EventArgs e)